 Michael Scott – Director of the Institute

-Michael is a Professor in the Department of Classics and Ancient History at Warwick and an Honorary Citizen of Delphi, Greece.
+Michael is the Academic Director of the Institute and a Professor in the Department of Classics and Ancient History at Warwick and an Honorary Citizen of Delphi, Greece.
 He is a National Teaching Fellow and Principal Fellow of Advance HE, and believes passionately in making the ancient world as accessible as possible, acting as Director and Trustee of Classics for All, and as President of the largest regional branch of the UK Classics Association.
 He regularly talks in schools around the country, writes articles for national and international newspapers and magazines, participates in BBC radio shows and podcasts, and facilitates engagement with the ancient world via a suite of social media channels.
 He is the author of several successful popular history books, and has written and presented over a dozen TV series about the ancient world for History Channel, National Geographic, BBC and ITV.
 In recognition of his engagement work, Michael was delighted to be reincarnated as a Lego Classicist figure in 2018.
 Michael’s commitment to, and passion for, engagement has been a key driver for the creation for the Institute.

-Jane Furze – Director of the Institute
+Andrew Todd – Director of the Institute

 Rachel is a Reader in the Department of Physics.
 She is passionate about engagement with schools, and the need to reach out to children of all ages in order to show them what a scientist does, and the wide range of people who are scientists.
 She loves giving public lectures and has been involved in many of the Warwick Christmas lectures - any excuse to play with liquid nitrogen on stage!
 She also engages with school teaching bodies, helping to give new teachers different examples of where science and engineering knowledge is used in active research.